MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 var enabled = MSDistribute.isEnabled()
 ```

-## Don't initialize Mobile Center Distribute during development
+## Don't initialize App Center Distribute during development

-Mobile Center Distribute will pop up it's UI/browser at application start.
+App Center Distribute will pop up it's UI/browser at application start.
 While this is an expected behavior for your end users, it could be disruptive for you during the development stage of your application.
 We do not recommend to initialize `MSDistribute` for your `DEBUG` configuration.

  ```objc
  #if DEBUG